Reboot-Codes/ReUtils/README.md

 > Uses the Spigot API because it's the first thing that worked, might switch to the Paper API if it works with the existing build.

-Supports **1.16.5**; however if you would like to use earlier versions you might be able to, but support isn't guaranteed.
+Supports **1.16.5**; however if you would like to use earlier versions you might be able to, but support isn't guaranteed. **1.17** support is planned, and will be updated if need be!
+Future version support is also planned. 😄

 This plugin is packaged to contain these modules: